JiayouZhu0606/AI-Writing-Assistant/README.md

 # AI-Writing-Assistant
 A website tool designed to polish, reduce AI rate, and review manuscripts.
+You can directly download the html. file to use.

-Please prepare your own API keys, most access to Chinese GenAI.
+Please prepare your own API keys, almost all access to Chinese GenAI.

 Welcome any suggestions and criticism!